Hello, everyone! Welcome to April and the next installment of my "Old New Borrowed Cool" series.

 If you’ve been fortunate you’ve been experiencing unseasonably warm weather (hopefully minus the tornadoes!) and are completely in the middle of spring fever!
 In Kentucky our tulips are blooming, the dogwoods are open and Easter is just around the corner and my heart is singing with all the beauty that’s around me which inspired my desire to bring a little spring indoors for this edition of Old New Borrowed Cool!

-As always before I get started I want to recap once more about the premise for this blog series.
-Each month I'll bring you a new post that incorporates something OLD from my stash, something NEW that I might have just picked up and something BORROWED from wherever I can get it to create something COOL to share with you!
+I’m super excited to be sharing this month’s project with you as it’s very different for me!
+But before I begin I want to remind you one more about the premise for this blog series.
+Each month on the first of the month I'll be bringing you a new post that incorporates something OLD from my stash, something NEW that I might have just picked up and something BORROWED from wherever I can get it to create something COOL to share with you!
 It's as simple as that.

 So are you ready to create something amazing and spring-y?!
 (I can hear your YAY all the way here!!)

 This month's selections were:

 OLD: Some of my favorite stamp sets from BasicGrey, Hero Arts and BoBunny

 NEW: An assortment of crisp tissue paper packages

 BORROWED: A super fun technique found in my friend Vicki Boutin’s new book, Creative Foundations , called “encasing”.
 Haven’t heard of it?
 Then keep reading!
 Oh – and a birdie nest yet I’m not quite sure of the “returning to the birdie” part!